YZXBiz/ai-streamlit/src/clustering/dashboard/README.md

 | Max Features | `DASHBOARD_MAX_FEATURES_TO_DISPLAY` | 20 | Maximum number of features to display |
 | Layout | `DASHBOARD_LAYOUT` | "wide" | Dashboard layout ("wide" or "centered") |
 | Storage Path | `DASHBOARD_STORAGE_PATH` | "../storage" | Path to Dagster storage directory |

+## Data Sources

+The dashboard supports the following data sources:

+1. **Merging Assets**: By default, the dashboard loads merging assets from the Dagster pipeline, focused on the final cluster assignments after internal and external data has been combined.

+2. **Excel File Upload**: Users can upload their own Excel files for visualization and analysis.

 ## Extending